0cjs/py-allthesame/README.md

 your `unittest` and `doctest` tests as well, to help you if you're converting.)

-Now that we're through all that basic setup (which actually took less time than writing these last two sections of this post), we can move on to the actual problem at hand.
+Now that we're through all that basic setup, we can move on to the actual problem at hand.

 3 The First Test and Immutability